 In addition to containing the standard “Sponsored” label on Facebook, political ads will also call out the organization that is paying for the ad.
 Facebook also considers ads relating to a broad range of “issues of national importance,” such as the economy, education, healthcare, or poverty (see a complete list here), to be in a political category, so it’s worth checking with their support team if you think your topic will fall under scrutiny for their political policies.

-Tip: If you’d like to research examples of political ads that other groups are running, check out ProPublica’s tool.
+Tip: In addition to the Facebook Ads Library, check out ProPublica’s tool to research examples of political ads that other groups are running.

 Launch Your Campaigns